 The trivia items below may give away important plot points.

-A different ending was shot, with Neff being caught by the police and executed, while Keyes looks on in despair.
+A different ending was shot, with Neff being caught by the police and executed, whilst Keyes looks on in despair.
 Billy Wilder decided it would be poignant and fitting for both characters if, instead, Neff were to die in his office, with Keyes by his side as he expressed his regret.

 The part of Walter Neff was originally offered to George Raft.
 He insisted that he would only take on the role if his character turned out to be an FBI agent at the end, entrapping Barbara Stanwyck's character.
 As this ran completely counter to James M. Cain's original novel, he naturally didn't get the part.